Gina Luria Walker: Mary Hays

-After researching the available material on Mary Hays in the Pforzheimer Library, Walker received a grant to meet with the owner of Hays’ private correspondence in London.
-The owner of the letters was reluctant to share them as Hays had been a controversial figure during her lifetime.
-Her writing was criticized for questioning the inequality of the sexes, and she was personally attacked for pursuing knowledge (historically a male occupation) and being homely.
-In 1800, Samuel Taylor Coleridge referred to her as “a Thing, ugly and petticoated.”
+After researching the available material on Mary Hays in the Pforzheimer Library, Walker received a grant from the Pforzheimer to meet with the owner of Hays's private correspondence in London.
+The owner was reluctant to share them because she understood Hays as a controversial feminist figure during her lifetime who wrote about illicit passion and "even suicide!"
+Her writing was criticized for questioning the inequality of the sexes, and she was personally attacked for pursuing knowledge (historically, a male occupation) and being homely.
+In 1800, Samuel Taylor Coleridge referred to her as "a Thing, ugly and petticoated."

-On the last day of her visit, the owner of the letters permitted Walker to view the 115 private letters to and from Hays in correspondence with Mary Wollstonecraft, William Godwin, Mary Shelley, Robert Southey, Eliza Fenwick and others.
-Walker felt a complicated relationship with Mary Hays:
+Eventually, the owner of the letters allowed Walker to view the 115 private letters to and from Hays in correspondence with Mary Wollstonecraft, William Godwin, Mary Shelley, Robert Southey, Eliza Fenwick and others.
+In her 2018 essay "I Sought & Made to Myself an Extraordinary Destiny," Walker describes the relationship between a female scholar and her subject.
+Amid contemporaneous "textual sabotage" that depicted Hays as unpleasant and sexually immoral, Walker recounts the journey to redefine Hays's legacy through her revolutionary accomplishments.
+Walker's experience with Hays was complicated:

-“While I wanted to understand, empathize with, and defend Hays, her authorial self was so unlike the wise, steady persona presented by Austen’s narrators that had inspired me, that I, too, could not warm to her.
+"While I wanted to understand, empathize with, and defend Hays, her authorial self was so unlike the wise, steady persona presented by Austen's narrators that had inspired me, that I, too, could not warm to her.
 She was angry, self-pitying, narcissistic, filled with resentment and yearning.
 Her unquiet spirit struggled against the tide of responses to her as unlovely, abrasive, and unlovable, confirmation that no respectable man would want her.
 Studying Hays seemed to take me further away from the apparently safe, hallowed shores of the Canon.
-I felt adrift; as an uncredentialled female autodidactic, Hays offered no safety.”
+I felt adrift; as an uncredentialled female autodidactic, Hays offered no safety."